slint-ui/slint/docs/langref.md

 A brush is a type that can be either a color or gradient.
 The brush is then used to fill an element or draw the outline.

+#### Methods

+All colors have methods that can be called on them:

+* **`brighter(factor: float) -> Color`**

+    Returns a new color that is derived from this color but has its brightness increased by the specified factor.
+    For example if the factor is 0.5 (or for example 50%) the returned color is 50% brighter.
+Negative factors decrease the brightness.

+* **`darker(factor: float) -> Color`**

+    Returns a new color that is derived from this color but has its brightness decreased by the specified factor.
+    For example if the factor is .5 (or for example 50%) the returned color is 50% darker.
+Negative factors increase the brightness.
 #### Gradients

 Gradients allow creating smooth colorful surfaces.
 They are specified using an angle and a series of